nativescript-community/https/README.md

 `certificate: string` | The uri path to your `.cer` certificate file.
 `allowInvalidCertificates?: boolean` | Default: `false`.
 This should **always** be `false` if you are using SSL pinning.
 Set this to `true` if you're using a self-signed certificate.
 `validatesDomainName?: boolean` | Default: `true`.
 Determines if the domain name should be validated with your pinned certificate.

+## Webpack / bundling
+Since you're probably shipping a certificate with your app (like [our demo does](https://github.com/EddyVerbruggen/nativescript-https/tree/master/demo/app/assets)), make sure it's bundled by Webpack as well.
+You can do this by [adding the certificate(s) with the `CopyWebpackPlugin`](https://github.com/EddyVerbruggen/nativescript-https/blob/a5c841c0af7ff6d9994fa23f7fba0df0514c58f1/demo/webpack.config.js#L240).

 ## `iOS` Troubleshooting
 > ### Please educate yourself on iOS's [App Transport Security](https://github.com/codepath/ios_guides/wiki/App-Transport-Security) before starting beef!